-Getting your hands on the right paint roller will help make your next paint project a big success.
+Getting your hands on the best paint roller will help make your next paint project a big success.
 Whether you're painting walls, ceilings, doors, furniture or the outside of your home a paint roller will make it quicker, easier and give a great finish.

 If you're painting a ceiling and walls, the common 9-inch medium pile roller is your best choice.
 Try it with an extension or use a pole roller to reach those out-of-reach areas such as stairwells.
 If you want to give your doors, kitchen cabinets or furniture a smooth finish you’ll need a 4-inch foam roller.